TutorsPlus logo

 There is a lot to sink in when it comes to IGCSE Biology.
 Unless you have a photographic memory, just reading through books, notes or resources won’t get you far.

 Instead of trying to memorise everything, try to understand the concepts that underline key biological processes.
 To do so, you can break each topic down into small pieces and highlight their key terms, concepts, or processes.
-When you truly understand something it ill stick in your mind much easier.
+When you truly understand something it will stick in your mind much easier.

 Start with the Hardest IGCSE Biology Topics First